LTLC- Lutherville-Timonium Lacrosse Club- Boys

 2029- Coach- Jamie Pezzulla

 LTRC’s Boys Lacrosse administration is led by the Club Director.
-This NON-PAID position leverages the resources of the larger LTRC Lacrosse program and ensures a common player curriculum is implemented.
+This NON-PAID position leverages the resources of the larger LTRC Lacrosse program.
 This curriculum approach helps graduate players each year by focusing on age-appropriate skill and athletic development.

 LTRC Lacrosse Club Director- Jeff Lange